Osteogenesis imperfecta (OI) is an inherited defect in the body’s production of collagen.

 How can I get my child help for osteogenesis imperfecta?

 There is no one test to tell if your child has osteogenesis imperfecta.
 To diagnose OI, doctors consider the following:

 - History of fractures

 - Whether your child has physical characteristics typical of people with OI

 - X-ray features

 - Skin collagen tests

-There is no cure for osteogenesis imperfecta.
+There is no cure for OI.
 The goal of treatment is to manage symptoms.

 People with severe forms of osteogenesis imperfecta are usually diagnosed early in life.
-If you have a milder case, you may not get a diagnosis until you are older.
-If you have or your child has any symptoms of OI, ask your primary care doctor or your child's pediatrician if he or she recommends a consultation with a specialist.
+If your child has a milder case, your child may not get a diagnosis until they are older.
+If your child has any symptoms of OI, ask your child's pediatrician if he or she recommends a consultation with a specialist.

 Many specialists are involved in the care of people with OI.
 These may include any of the following: